Vinícius Júnior: 2019–2022: Senior and World Cup debuts

 On 28 February 2019, Vinícius was called up to the Brazil national team for the first time for friendlies against Panama and the Czech Republic.
 However, he suffered an injury while playing for Real Madrid, and David Neres was called up in his place in March.
 In May, he was excluded from Brazil's final 23-man squad for the 2019 Copa América by manager Tite.
-He made his senior international debut on 10 September, as a 72nd-minute substitute in Brazil's 1–0 defeat to Peru.
+The same year on 10 September, he debuted as a 72nd-minute substitute in Brazil's 1–0 defeat against Peru.

-Vinícius was named in Brazil's 2021 Copa América squad by Tite on 9 June 2021, which would be held on home soil.
-He made a substitute appearance in his nation's 1–0 defeat to rivals Argentina in the final on 10 July.
+Vinícius was named in Brazil's 2021 Copa América squad by Tite on 9 June 2021, which was held on home soil.
+He made a substitute appearance in his country's 1–0 defeat against rivals Argentina in the final on 10 July.

-On 24 March 2022, Vinícius scored his debut goal for the national team, in a 4–0 home win over Chile in a 2022 FIFA World Cup qualification match at the Maracanã Stadium.
+On 24 March 2022, Vinícius scored his debut goal for the national team, in a 4–0 home victory against Chile in a 2022 FIFA World Cup qualification match at the Maracanã Stadium.
 On 7 November 2022, Vinícius was named in the Brazil squad for the 2022 FIFA World Cup by Tite.
 In the opening group match against Serbia on 24 November, he set-up Richarlison's second goal to help Brazil to a 2–0 victory.
-He scored his first FIFA World Cup goal in a 4–1 win against South Korea in the round of 16 on 5 December, also setting up Lucas Paquetá's goal, helping Brazil qualify for the quarter-finals, where they were eliminated by Croatia four days later following a 4–2 penalty shoot-out loss after a 1–1 draw.
+He scored his first FIFA World Cup goal in a 4–1 victory against South Korea in the round of 16 on 5 December, also setting up Lucas Paquetá's goal, helping Brazil qualify for the quarter-finals, where they were eliminated by Croatia four days later following a 4–2 penalty shoot-out loss after a 1–1 draw.

+On 26 March 2024, Vinícius served as captain of the national team for the first time in a friendly match against Spain at the Santiago Bernabéu, his club's home ground.
+At the 2024 Copa América, Vinícius scored his first two goals in the tournament in Brazil's second group match, a 4–1 win against Paraguay, also picking up a yellow card; he picked up another booking in his nation's final group match, a 1–1 draw against Colombia, which ruled him out of the quarter-finals.
+In his absence, Brazil were eliminated following a 4–2 penalty shoot-out defeat after a goalless draw against Uruguay.